compare absorption rates of Aquamin plant calcium vs rock-based calcium

 | Source | Red marine algae (Lithothamnion species) | Limestone or oyster shell deposits |

-At Supplements Studio, we formulate with Aquamin because it delivers clean mineral support, and we pair it with whole-food ingredients to add naturally occurring nutrients and antioxidants.
+At Supplements Studio, we formulate with Aquamin because it provides mineral content in a clean formulation, and we pair it with whole-food ingredients to include naturally occurring nutrients and antioxidants.
 Our commitment is guided by the belief that clean nutrition shouldn't be complicated.
-Whether you're focused on maintaining bone strength, supporting overall wellness, or filling nutritional gaps thoughtfully, choosing a calcium source backed by research and made without unnecessary extras can make a meaningful difference over time.
+Whether you're focused on maintaining bone strength, supporting overall wellness, or filling nutritional gaps thoughtfully, choosing a calcium source backed by research and made without unnecessary extras can be part of a consistent routine over time.

 Frequently Asked Questions